-This stitch has lots of alternate names (including “scroll stitch,” but we’re going to look at a slightly different one of those later).
-Whatever the name, it’s basically a line stitch with a tiny “one loop” knot that’s formed at the end of each stitch.
+This stitch has lots of alternate names.
+Whatever the name, it’s basically a line stitch with a tiny, one-loop knot that’s formed at the end of each stitch.

 The coral stitch can be used for outlines, and it can also be used (as most line stitches) as a filler.
 If you’re going to fill with it, I think the best thing would be to alternate the position of the knots in each row, in a kind of bricking pattern.